Big Brother (British TV series) series 17

 Big Brother 2016, also known as Big Brother 17, is the seventeenth series of the British reality television series Big Brother, hosted by Emma Willis and narrated by Marcus Bentley.
 The series launched on 7 June 2016 on Channel 5 in the United Kingdom and TV3 in Ireland.

 Rylan Clark-Neal continued to present the spin-off show Big Brother's Bit on the Side.
 It was the sixth regular series and the sixteenth series of Big Brother in total to air on Channel 5 to date.

 This series was the first civilian edition to launch under the new three-year contract that was announced in March 2015 which guaranteed the show remained on Channel 5 until 2018.

 On 1 July 2016, it was confirmed that the series length had been cut and that the final would air at the end of July 2016.
-On 13 July 2016, it was confirmed the final would air on 26 July 2016 meaning that with a series length of 50 days, Big Brother 17 is the shortest ever series of Big Brother UK to air in the sixteen years of the show.
+It was confirmed the final would air on 26 July 2016, with a series length of 50 days.
+It was the shortest-running series of the civilian Big Brother at that point, however it was later surpassed by the twenty-first series on ITV, with a length of only 41 days.

 On 26 July 2016, Jason Burrill was announced as the winner of the series with Hughie Maughan finishing as the series runner-up.
+At age 45, Jason became the oldest ever winner of the British franchise of Big Brother to date.He would hold this distinction until Big Brother 2025, when Richard Storry, aged 60, won the series.